EmekaNkurumeh/juno/doc/packaging.md

 ### MacOS

 The dynamically linked libraries should also be included when distributing your game.
 On MacOS these are `libSDL-1.2.0.dylib` and `libluajit-5.1.2.dylib` or `liblua5.1.dylib`.
-The Juno executable can be renamed to the title of your game.
+You need to place these files in the traditional app structure for MacOS.
 This should result in the following files:

 ```
 game_title.exe  (juno executable)